revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 <details><summary> <b>Explanation</b> </summary>

-> we can create complex numbers by using complex datatype.
+> We can create complex numbers by using complex datatype.

   </details>
   </details>

 ---
-38. Which of the following is not a correct way of making string in python?
+38. Which of the following is not a correct way of creating a string in python?
 ![Medium](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Project%203%20(2).jpg)
 - a) str1 = "hi"
 - b) str1 = 'hi'